hjeronen/Ledger/README.md

 # Ledger

-A World of Warcraft Classic AddOn for tracking player character's auctionhouse sales.
+A World of Warcraft Classic AddOn for tracking player character's Auction House sales.

 Still very much work in progress, use on your own peril.